 Purpose

-Absence requests will be handled by the Associate Dean for Student Affairs and Admissions (ADSAA),the Associate Dean for Medical Education (ADME), and their staff, in consultation with the appropriate module director(s) as outlined below.
-Students must report absences using the Absence dashboard in BAMS as detailed below.
+Absence requests will be handled by the Associate Dean for Student Affairs and Admissions (ADSAA), the Associate Dean for Medical Education (ADME), and their staff, in consultation with the appropriate module director(s) as outlined below.
+Students must report absences using the Absence dashboard in Elentra as detailed below.
 All absences, anticipated or unanticipated, count towards the maximum allowed for the module.

-- Clinical Medicine, as a longitudinal module, has its own absence policy detailed below:
+- Clinical Medicine, as a longitudinal module, has its absence policy detailed below:

 - Students are permitted to miss a maximum of four (4) Clinical Medicine days for CM year 1 (July-May) and 2 absences for CM year 2 (August-January).
 There are often multiple Clinical Medicine teaching and learning activities on a particular day.
 Missing one activity will be counted as an absence for that day.
 Students must also notify the module director regarding any absences from non-graded, mandatory activities by emailing som-satc@wright.edu.

 - Grading: Final points total will be adjusted to exclude allowed absences from the denominator (this will be termed “null”).
 For any absences beyond those allowed for the module, students will receive a score of 0 for that activity, which will be included in the calculation of the final grade.
-Extenuating circumstances, e.g., medical, professional, approved by the ADSAA, in consultation with the ADME, will be given a null.
-Repeated absences beyond those allowed for the module will be noted as a professionalism violation.
+Extenuating circumstances (e.g., medical, professional, approved by the ADSAA, in consultation with the ADME) will be given a null.
+Repeated absences beyond those allowed for the module will be noted as a professionalism violation (see Excessive Absence section).

 Anticipated Absences